 What is Fire?

 Fire is a chemical reaction in which energy in the form of heat is produced and it releases light, heat, and flame.
 Heat is necessary to begin the combustion process.
 Oxygen in air acts as an oxidizer and fuel acts as a reducing agent and burning material.
 It is the oxidation of a substance (which burns i.e. fuel) accompanied by heat, light, and flame.
-Due to incomplete combustion, it evolves smoke and carbon monoxide which creates invisibility and a toxic atmosphere for firefighters.
+Due to incomplete combustion, it evolves smoke and carbon monoxide creates invisibility and a toxic atmosphere for firefighters.

 Factors contributing to fire: